anjalitelus/IAAS/README.md

 ! verify the configuration
 git config --list
 ```
-- generate ssh key
+  2. generate ssh key

 ```
 cd ~
 ssh-keygen -t rsa
 cd .ssh
 cat id_rsa.pub
 ```
-- associate the ssh key to your github account
+  3. associate the ssh key to your github account
 copy the key from the output of command 'cat id_rsa.pub'' and paste it to your github account, below is how to do it
     - login the github with your account
 	- on dashboard, navigate to settings
 ![ssh-key-settings][ssh-key-settings-1]
 and fill the Title and paste the key into the key area
 ![ssh-key-settings][ssh-key-settings-2]

+# Workflow
+in order to make all the collabortors co-operate effectively, all the collaborators will follow the same approach about how to use the repo and update docs. forking workflow will be used for this project. below is a diagram about how forkingworkflow works in this project
+![workflow][fork_workflow.PNG]

+below are the steps about how workflow works
-## step4: fork the IAAS repo to your github account
+## step1: collaborators fork the IAAS repo to their own github account
-in order to fork the IAAS repo to your github account, you need to login github website [github][github] with your account first.
+in order for a collaborator to fork the IAAS repo from main repo to a collaborator's github account, the collaborator need to login github website [github][github] with their account first.

-Then go to the link: [IAAS repository][IAAS-repo] and click the button "fork"
+Then go to the link of main repo: [IAAS repository][IAAS-repo] and click the button "fork"
 below is a snapshot:
 ![fork][fork]

-## step5: clone the forked repo from your account to your PC
+## step2: clone the forked repo from a collabrator's account to their local PC
-open your Git Bash and follow the steps below:
+open the Git Bash in local PC and follow the steps below:
 ```
 ! create a root folder in your PC for all your repos mkdir <folder name>